sarn0ld/JacocoHiltAGP720Problem/README.md

 - Connect an emulator or a physical device
 - Run the RunConfiguration "Generate Code Coverage Report" (or ./gradlew rootCodeCoverageReport)

--> You will see the App flash up on your device/emulator, so the test is running. -> Then the gradle logs will already display this information:
+You will see the App flash up on your device/emulator, so the test is running. -> Then the gradle logs will already display this information:

 > [ant:jacocoReport] Classes in bundle 'ProblemExample' do not match with execution data.
 For report generation the same class files must be used as at runtime.

 > [ant:jacocoReport] Execution data for class com/example/problem/MainActivity does not match.

 > [ant:jacocoReport] Execution data for class com/example/problem/MainFragment does not match.

-And when you open [ProjectRoot]/build/reports/html/com.example.problem/index.html you can see that MainFragment has 0% Coverage.
+And when you open [git root]/build/reports/html/com.example.problem/index.html you can see that MainFragment has 0% Coverage.

 This happens for all Instrumentation tests of Hilt-annotated classes: Application, Activities,